Asthma and Allergies

 What Causes Asthma?

 Asthma is a problem in the airways due to multiple factors.
 The airways in a person with asthma are very sensitive and react to many things, which are referred to as "triggers."
 Coming into contact with these triggers often produces asthma symptoms.

 There are many kinds of asthma triggers.
 Reactions are different for each person and vary from time to time.
 Some people have many triggers while others have none that they can identify.
 One of the most important aspects of asthma control is avoiding triggers when possible.

 - Allergens: substances that cause allergic reactions in the lungs, including dust mites, pollens, pets, mold spores, foods, and cockroaches

 - Strong odors from chemical products

-- Strong emotions: such as anxiety, and activities like crying, yelling, or laughing hard
+- Strong emotions: anxiety, and crying, yelling, or laughing hard

-- Medicines: including aspirin, ibuprofen, and beta blocker drugs used to treat conditions including high blood pressure, migraines, or glaucoma.
+- Medicines: aspirin, ibuprofen, and beta blocker drugs used to treat conditions including high blood pressure, migraines, or glaucoma

-*Note: Exercise is one trigger you should not avoid.
-With a good treatment plan, you can exercise as long and as much as desired, except during an asthma attack.
+*Note: While exertion may be an asthma trigger, exercise should not be avoided.
+With a good treatment plan, children (and adults) can exercise as long and as much as desired, except during an asthma attack.

 How Is Asthma Diagnosed?